amplience/dc-extensions-sdk/README.md

 For syncing your model with Dynamic Content on content changes propergated outside the extension e.g delivery key change

+> _Warning: Do not send received model back to Dynamic Content_

 ```js
 const sdk = await init();